Lance Armstrong: : 2004

 On March 31, 2005, Mike Anderson filed a brief in Travis County District Court in Texas, as part of a legal battle following his termination in November 2004 as an employee of Armstrong.
 Anderson worked for Armstrong for two years as a personal assistant.
-In the brief, Anderson claimed that he discovered a box of androstenone while cleaning a bathroom in Armstrong's apartment in Girona, Spain.
-Androstenone is not on the list of banned drugs.
+In the brief, Anderson claimed that he discovered a box of 'androstenin' while cleaning a bathroom in Armstrong's apartment in Girona, Spain.
+'Androstenin' is not on the list of banned drugs.
 Anderson stated in a subsequent deposition that he had no direct knowledge of Armstrong using a banned substance.
 Armstrong denied the claim and issued a counter-suit.
 The two men reached an out-of-court settlement in November 2005; the terms of the agreement were not disclosed.

 In November 2012, Times Newspapers republished all of Walsh's articles as well as the original "LA Confidential" article by Alan English in Lanced: The shaming of Lance Armstrong.
-The Times is said to be considering taking action to recoup money from Armstrong in relation to the settlement and court costs.
+The Times was said to be considering taking action to recoup money from Armstrong in relation to the settlement and court costs.